What does it mean to “fix your eyes on God” and lofty spirituality aside, how does it really help in times of trouble?

 Christian Meditation & Spending Quiet Time in God’s Presence

-Each week, I send out a new Holistic Faith Meditation in the form of a PDF.
+Each week, I send out a new Holistic Faith Meditation.
 It is accessible on your mobile device and by print.
 My method for meditating, and what I share with you, is a brief 2-3 minute read that centers on a verse or spiritual concept followed by sitting quietly, inviting God to speak.

 It is such an honor that the God of all creation does more than hear us, but also speaks through reminders of verses, inexplicable peace, joy and comfort, and promptings.
 Listening is a lost art but meditation helps regain this intuitive skill.